MaryWootters/MyTA/README.md

 ![MyTA banner](https://github.com/user-attachments/assets/05aa380a-5658-42f9-a4f7-0daec89dd1be)

-# Teacher Assistant AI Deployer
+# MyTA Deployment

-The **Teacher Assistant AI Deployer** is an advanced tool designed to help educators, schools, and learning institutions create **custom AI-powered Teacher Assistants**.
+The Teacher Assistant AI Deployer **MyTA** is an advanced tool designed to help educators, schools, and learning institutions create **custom AI-powered Teacher Assistants**.
 These assistants can support instructors by automating tasks such as grading, generating lesson plans, answering student questions, and providing personalized feedback.

 ## Features